FOLLOW US

 What Are the PTSD Causes and Risk Factors?

 PTSD can be caused by experiencing a disturbing or distressful event.
-Often, when people hear of post-traumatic stress disorder (PTSD) they think of military trauma or a natural disaster.
+Often, when people hear of PTSD, they think of military trauma or a natural disaster.
 While these experiences can lead to PTSD symptoms, there is a wide range of events that can cause PTSD.

 Some causes of PTSD include: